tracn03/EC463_Team_16_Sailing/webapp/README.md

 **"No heartbeat received" in backend logs**
 The Pixhawk is not sending MAVLink heartbeats.
 Check: SiK radio power, USB cable, baud rate (must be 57600), and that ArduPilot firmware is running.

-**"Not connected to Pixhawk" errors**
-The serial port is wrong or the backend cannot open it.
-On Linux, add your user to the `dialout` group: `sudo usermod -aG dialout $USER` and re-login.

 **Frontend shows "Connect the radio to apply changes"** The WebSocket telemetry connection is not established.
 Verify the backend is running, the SiK radio is plugged in, and `NEXT_PUBLIC_WS_URL` points to the correct host.